Tsuihao/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 * Imagefilter is still not optimal (e.g. Color space and sobel operation combinations)
-* The implementation heavily affect by the Warped area as well (e.g. For chellenge_video and harder_challenge_video, different warped area should be used)
+* The implementation heavily affect by the Warped area as well (e.g. For chellenge_video and harder_challenge_video, **different warped area should be used**)
-* The current implementaion is still not stable in terms of the [video time stamp 21s](https://youtu.be/uJ7xPukCM28?t=21s), this should be improved soon
+* The current implementaion is still not stable in terms of the [video time stamp 21s](https://youtu.be/uJ7xPukCM28?t=21s), this should be improved soon.
+Check the [improve version](https://www.youtube.com/watch?v=uJ7xPukCM28)
-* A weird point is that, the LAB color space shows the better result in the image, but HLS shows better performance in the video (unacceptable).
+* A weird point is that, the LAB color space shows the better result in the image, but HLS shows better performance in the video (unacceptable, need more experiments).
+* Sanity check need to be improved.